 However, we have found that some jack feet come out of the factory slightly smaller than expected, which causes your SnapPads to fit "loosely", even if they are technically the correct size for your system.

-If you're finding this is the case with your SnapPads, please remove them and contact us at firstname.lastname@example.org or 1.855.762.7723.
-We'll replace them with a tighter fitting version or suggest the best option for your situation.
+If you're finding this is the case with your SnapPads, please contact us at firstname.lastname@example.org.
+Our customer service team will work with you to find the best solution to your fitment concerns.

 In summary, your SnapPads should fit like a glove and be easy to install.
 Should you experience any sort of difficulty, please contact us immediately so we can guide you to the best possible solution.